yigitm/blogger/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Blogger

-> Description the project.
+> A Blog app to implement/interact with core features of Rails.

 ## Built With

-- Major languages
+- Ruby
-- Frameworks
+- Ruby on Rails
-- Technologies used

 ## Live Demo (if available)

 [Live Demo Link](https://livedemo.com)

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.